Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Caesars Palace

 Caesars Palace also has breathtaking architecture and five different beautiful pools.
-The Forum Shops inside Caesars include luxury and designer shops for you to browse or indulge in a shopping spree.
-OMNIA nightclub is at the top of the list of the best clubs in Las Vegas, which you’ll also find inside Caesars Palace.
+The Forum Shops inside Caesars include luxury and designer brands for you to browse or indulge in a shopping spree.
+OMNIA nightclub, one of the best clubs in Las Vegas, is also located inside Caesars Palace.

 Drai’s Beachclub & Nightclub

-One of the most popular things to do in Las Vegas is going to nightclubs or day clubs, and Drai’s is one of the best clubs in town.
+Vegas is synonymous with nightlife and Drai’s is definitely one of the best clubs in town.
 The club is two stories high and the top level is actually on the roof of The Cromwell, so you get to see the beautiful lights in the city while partying.

-Drai’s is set apart from other clubs because they always have famous musicians and DJs that give full-length concerts.
-During the day you can still enjoy the party and music while also swimming and getting sun, and after you can dance the night away.
+Drai’s is set apart from other clubs because it always has famous musicians and DJs that give full-length concerts.
+During the day, you can enjoy the party and music while also swimming and getting sun.
+Then, you can dance the night away.

 👉 Pro Tip: Be sure to check the dress code before going out, as most clubs in Las Vegas will not allow people to wear jeans, pants, or torn clothes.